What is Lesch – Nyhan Syndrome?

 - An inability to crawl, stand or walk

 - Impaired kidney functioning

 - Blood in the urine

-- Persistent and compulsive self-injurious behaviour (biting the fingers, hands, lips, and cheeks; banging the head or limbs)
+- Persistent and compulsive self-injurious behavior (biting the fingers, hands, lips, and cheeks; banging the head or limbs)

 Patients with a less severe variant of the disease and partial syndromes are becoming increasingly recognized.
 In these milder variants, self-injury may not occur, cognition may be normal, and the abnormal muscle tone of patients that results in muscular spasms and abnormal posture may be mild or even absent.
 Some may have overproduction of uric acid and its consequences alone.

-While there is no treatment to cure Lesch- Nyhan Disease certain medications may help to alleviate some of its symptoms, and behavioural abnormalities may be able to be managed with a combination of behavioural modification techniques and medications.
+While there is no treatment to cure Lesch- Nyhan Disease certain medications may help to alleviate some of its symptoms, and behavioral abnormalities may be able to be managed with a combination of behavioral modification techniques and medications.